Shmuma/pytorch_tests/pract_rl/hw7/seminar_kungfu/docs/log.md

 * Try to increase LR to 5e-5 (5x),
 * Try to increase entropy beta to 1.0 - do not converge
 * Played with game parameters a bit

+Experiment:
+try to exchange policy learning with value-learning rounds.